Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Remember, a tiny bit of research into art and artists goes a long way.

-Being that they are the advocators of fashion and etiquette, the Toreador should always look to be amongst the Harpies.
+Being that they are the advocators of fashion and etiquette, the Toreador should always look to be among the Harpies.
 Of course, a good Seneschal to the Prince can keep them well informed and impressionable.

 The ability to discern slight imperfections in a work, or eavesdrop on someone to see if they are talking about you makes Heightened Senses very useful.
 Aura Perception can give you insight to a person's true intentions (and you can always blackmail them with boons to keep quiet on their lies).
 Spirit's Touch is useful for investigative work, if someone comes to you and pays well enough for your assistance.